collapsed-stacks/startups/questions/3580/designing-and-presenting-a-1-minute-video-pitch.md

 - tagged: `pitch`, `fundraising`, `video`
 - score: 2

-<p>I need to create a 1-minute video pitch for an entrepreneurship contest that I'm entering.
-The problem is, I've never done anything like this before. </p>
+I need to create a 1-minute video pitch for an entrepreneurship contest that I'm entering.
+The problem is, I've never done anything like this before.

-<p>I know what I want to say in terms of the "big three": the problem I'm solving, how I'm solving it, and how I plan to monetize my solution.
-I even have a working demo (it's a web platform), so the product itself is somewhat "proven".</p>
+ I know what I want to say in terms of the "big three": the problem I'm solving, how I'm solving it, and how I plan to monetize my solution.
+I even have a working demo (it's a web platform), so the product itself is somewhat "proven".

-<p>One possibility is that I just put on a suit and give a 30-second pitch followed by 30 seconds of demo. <br />
+One possibility is that I just put on a suit and give a 30-second pitch followed by 30 seconds of demo. <br />
- But the medium of video is so much richer than anything I'm used to designing.  </p>
+ But the medium of video is so much richer than anything I'm used to designing.

-<p>Should I film in a studio, or some place more lively?<br />
-How can I come up with a soundtrack that isn't cheesy?<br />Should I try to get footage with potential customers? </p>
+Should I film in a studio, or some place more lively?<br /> How can I come up with a soundtrack that isn't cheesy?<br />Should I try to get footage with potential customers?

-<p>I have no experience with filmmaking, and would be borrowing a camera from a friend.</p>
+I have no experience with filmmaking, and would be borrowing a camera from a friend.

-<p>In short, <strong>how can I best take advantage of film medium to convey my pitch?</strong></p>
+In short, **how can I best take advantage of film medium to convey my pitch?**

 ## Answer 3581